Historical Development of Computer

 Major Problems Associated with the Use of Early Counting Devices

-d.
-They are not always available
+• They were not always readily available in all environments.

 Mechanical Counting Devices

-2. Slide Rule
+2. Slide Rule:

 Electro-Mechanical Counting Devices

-1. John Napier’s Bone
+1. John Napier’s Bones

-2. Blaise Pascal Machine
+2. Blaise Pascal's Machine (Pascaline)

-3. Gottfried Leibniz, Machine
+3. Gottfried Leibniz's Machine (Stepped Reckoner)

 4. Joseph Jacquard’s Loom